yesfemmes/yesfemmes/_issues/fandom/writing-through-valley-of-the-dolls.md

 <p>My yearning for connection was so impossible.
 So apart.
 That yearning that blanched me out from intangible passion to the crushing entirety of defeat.
 Of denial.
 Of solitude.
 It wasn’t until I became active on Twitter in 2014 that I found the validation and witnessing that I craved.</p>

 <p>I was thirty living in a dorm in 2007.
 Single.
 Getting older.
 Unlike Anne.
 Neely.
-Jennifer.
+Jennifer.</p>

 <p>I watched my DVD of Valley of the Dolls over and over on my computer.
-Memorized the dialogue.
+Memorized the dialogue. </p>

 <p>Jennifer was a shapely blonde played by dead Sharon Tate in the film.
 A showgirl.
 Not a primpriss and a fuckup.
 I could identify less with Jennifer.
 Except for her feeling that all she had going for her was her body.</p>